1. Output information

 Relevance

-Subnational trade was developed to help users understand regional trading patterns.
-More users have requested regional trade estimates since the announcement of EU exit and in 2019, the government's levelling up agenda.
+Subnational trade was developed to help users understand patterns of international trade of nations and regions within the UK.
+Users have requested regional trade estimates since the announcement of EU exit and the government's levelling up agenda.

 The UK economic territory excludes the Channel Islands and the Isle of Man, which have their own fiscal and monetary authorities.
 All information in the subnational trade publication is on a balance of payments (BoP) basis.